jpgimenez/craftbeerpiLCD/README.md

 If no brewing process is running the LCD Display will show

---CraftBeerPi-Version
+- CraftBeerPi-Version
---Brewery-name
+- Brewery-name
---Current IP adress
+- Current IP adress
---Current date/time
+- Current date/time

 **Multidisplay mode**
 -----------------

-The script will loop thru your kettles and display the target and current temperatur.
+- The script will loop thru your kettles and display the target and current temperatur.
-If heater is on, a beerglas symbol will appear in the first row on the right side (not flashing).
+- If heater is on, a beerglas symbol will appear in the first row on the right side (not flashing).
-When target-temperature is reached it displayes the remaining time of  the step (rest) too.
+- When target-temperature is reached it displayes the remaining time of the step (rest) too.

 **Single mode**
 -----------

-Only displayes one kettle but reacts a little bit faster on temperature changes.
+- Only displayes one kettle but reacts a little bit faster on temperature changes.
-It displayes the remaining time of the step (rest) when target temperature is reached.
+- It displayes the remaining time of the step (rest) when target temperature is reached.
-When the heater is "on" a small beerglas is flashing on/off in the first row on the right side.
+- When the heater is "on" a small beerglas is flashing on/off in the first row on the right side.

 **Fermenter mode**
 --------------
-Pretty much the same as multidisplay for all fermenter.
+- Pretty much the same as multidisplay for all fermenter.
-Displayes the brewname, fermentername, target-temperature, current-temperature of each fermenter.
+- Displayes the brewname, fermentername, target-temperature, current-temperature of each fermenter.
-When the heater or cooler of the fermenter is on it will show a symbol.
+- When the heater or cooler of the fermenter is on it will show a symbol.
 A beerglas detects heater is on, * means cooler in on.
-The remaining time for each fermenter is shown like in weeks, days, hours.
+- The remaining time for each fermenter is shown like in weeks, days, hours.
-Fermenter mode starts when a fermenter-step of any of the fermenters is starting.
+- Fermenter mode starts when a fermenter-step of any of the fermenters is starting.

 Parameter
 ---------